THE LAURIE OSBORNE ESTATE MEDAL COLLECTION

 Lot Details

 Thomas William Cowan ( 22 April 1893 - 16 Sept 1916) Auckland labourer.
 Pvte.
-WW1 6/2405, Canty Infantry Bn, 5th Reinforcements.
+WWI 6/2405, Canty Infantry Bn, 5th Reinforcements.
 Egypt, Gallipoli and Somme.
 Enlisted 1 May 1915, Killed in Action Somme, France 16 Sept 1916.
 Buried Bulls Road Cemetery, Flers, Somme.
-Lot comprises: (i) 1914-15 Star, British War Medal, Victory Medal, (ii) Memorial Plaque and Galipolli Medallion, (iii) a letter dated 1 Nov 1915 (but covering extended period) to parents from Egypt (Pont de Koubbeh Hospital, Cairo) with comments about returning to Gallipoli; his anxiety due to his proximity whilst on a transport ship (to Lemnos) to the submarine torpedoing of the HMT Royal Edward (13 Aug 1915 with great loss of lives); his re-embarkation to Turkey and deaths of five men whilst landing; returning to Egypt; comment on seriousness of 'this war' compared to South Africa (Anglo-Boer War 1899-1902); comment on the Turks (cleaner fighters than Germans, don't use poisonous gas); comment of the likelihood of NZ conscription; comment on the possibility of Gallipoli as a "tourist resort after the war" (to visit trenches, gun pits and souvenir "...bullets, broken bayonets and so forth").
-Closing with "I don't suppose we will want to see the place again after the war is over" Includes: AWWM printout and NZ Archives printout.
+Lot comprises: (i) 1914-15 Star, British War Medal, Victory Medal, (ii) Memorial Plaque and Galipolli Medallion, (iii) a letter dated 1 Nov 1915 (but covering extended period) to parents from Egypt (Pont de Koubbeh Hospital, Cairo) with comments about returning to Gallipoli; his anxiety due to his proximity whilst on a transport ship (to Lemnos) to the submarine torpedoing of the HMT Royal Edward (13 Aug 1915 with great loss of lives); his re-embarkation to Turkey and deaths of five men whilst landing; returning to Egypt; comment on seriousness of 'this war' compared to South Africa (Anglo-Boer War 1899-1902); comment on the Turks (cleaner fighters than Germans, don't use poisonous gas); comment of the likelihood of NZ conscription; comment on the possibility of Gallipoli as a ‘tourist resort after the war ‘ (to visit trenches, gun pits and souvenir ‘...bullets, broken bayonets and so forth’).
+Closing with ‘I don't suppose we will want to see the place again after the war is over ‘ On 16 September 1916, the NZ Div was engaged in the Battle of Flers-Courcelette at the Somme.
+After capturing the village of Flers on the 15th, infantry battalions fought to consolidate and to push the front line under heavy German artillery.
+Cowan was KIA in this action.
+Includes: AWWM printout and NZ Archives printout.
 Provenance: Laurie Osborne Collection

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents, Image 1++
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents, Image 1++

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents, Image 1++
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents, Image 1++

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents, Image 1++
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents, Image 1++

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents, Image 1++
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents, Image 1++

 Other items you may like from this sale